Early Detection Innovation Sandpit and Award

 The application process has 4 stages:

-We will review your application and successful candidates will be notified week commencing 11 June 2018 with an invition to attend the workshop.
+We will review your application and successful candidates will be notified in September with an invitation to attend the workshop.

-Over the course of the workshop on 16–18 July 2018, teams will develop pilot/feasibility study proposals, which they will be able to pitch for funding on the final day of the workshop.
-Up to five teams will be funded, and decisions will be presented at the end of the event.
+Over the course of the workshop, teams will develop pilot/feasibility study proposals, which they will be able to pitch for funding on the final day of the workshop.
+Up to 5 teams will be funded, and decisions will be presented at the end of the event.

-The principal investigator for each successful study team will have until 31 August 2018 to submit a written version of their feasibility study proposal through eGMS that outlines their group’s intended activities as presented at the workshop, with costings.
+The principal investigator for each successful study team will have until 21 December 2021 to submit a written version of their feasibility study proposal through Flexi-Grant that outlines their group’s intended activities as presented at the workshop, with costings.

 Further guidance on the post-award processes will be made available to successful applicants at the workshop.